webplatform/mediawiki-conversion/README.md

 #### Users.json Schema

-The origin of the data isn’t important but you have to make sure that it matches with values in [XML schema][#xml-schema]:
+The origin of the data isn’t important but you have to make sure that it matches with values in [XML schema](#xml-schema):

 * "`user_id`"  === `//foo/page/revision/contributor/id`.
 Note that the format illustrated works and this library will typecast the string into an integer